JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_NoInput_10X.md

 ## Step 1: Download test sample
 The example deploys scReadSim on the [10x single cell ATAC-seq](https://www.10xgenomics.com/resources/datasets/fresh-embryonic-e-18-mouse-brain-5-k-1-standard-2-0-0) dataset.
 The demo BAM file and its corresponding cell barcode file could be accessed through the following chunk.
-This BAM file uses mm10 as reference genome, the required chromosome size file is also embedded within the package.
+This BAM file uses mm10 as reference genome, the required chromosome size file is also pacakged for this example.

 ```{code-block} python3
 INPUT_cells_barcode_file = pkg_resources.resource_filename("scReadSim", 'data/barcodes.tsv')